openedx/edx-documentation/en_us/shared/exercises_tools/lti_component.rst

         IQIDAQAB
         -----END PUBLIC KEY-----

+   You should paste the key from the tool directly into the configuration field.
    For more information about each setting, see :ref:`LTI Component settings`.

 #.
 Select **Save**.

 #.
-The studio page will refresh and display LTI configuration required by the
+The Studio page will refresh and display LTI configuration required by the
    tool.
 Copy each of those values and follow the instructions provided by the tool to set them up.

-   For basic LTI 1.3 launches, the following variables are required:
+   For basic LTI 1.3 launches, the following configuration values are required (they are provided by the LTI tool being set up):

    * **Client**
    * **Deployment ID**